 During this museum staff led session, your students will explore the 600 Million Years: Victoria evolves exhibition and develop their understanding of evolution and the fossil record by creating a 60 second movie clip.
 Students work in teams, using real museum objects and iPods to create a clip that communicates ‘how do we know’ about evolution and the past.
 For example, one group might make a clip about ‘how do we know that early life evolved in the water?’
 Another group might research ‘how do we know that whales evolved from land animals?’

-This face paced, highly engaging program enables students to research using real fossils, create their own movie and share it with the class.
+This fast paced, highly engaging program enables students to research using real fossils, create their own movie and share it with the class.

 AusVELS Science Level 10 links